Ben McAdams: 2018

 On November 20, final results showed that McAdams had won by 694 votes, or .257%.
 His margin of victory was greater than the .25% needed to automatically trigger a recount.
 About $11.4 million combined was spent by Love's and McAdams' campaigns, and outside groups on their behalf, making it one of the most expensive campaigns in Utah history.

-With his win, McAdams became the first Democratic member of congress elected from Utah since Jim Matheson won reelection to the 4th district in 2012.
+With his win, McAdams became the first Democratic member of Congress elected from Utah since Jim Matheson won reelection to the 4th district in 2012.

 2020

 McAdams was challenged by Republican Burgess Owens, a former NFL player and frequent contributor on Fox News.
 A United Utah Party candidate, Jonia Broderick, dropped out in October and endorsed McAdams.

 Outside groups spent heavily to oppose McAdams.
 On November 17 the election was called for Burgess Owens, with a margin less than 1%.
-Owens won the election by overperforming in traditionally Democratic Salt Lake County and he ultimately defeated McAdams by approximately 3,000 votes, a larger margin than McAdams won by in 2018.
+Owens won the election by overperforming in traditionally Democratic Salt Lake County, and he ultimately defeated McAdams by approximately 3,000 votes, a larger margin than McAdams won by in 2018.
 The election was one of the closest House races in the country in 2020, as it was not officially called until thirteen days after Election Day.

 2026

 After a state district judge ruled in August 2025 that Utah's current congressional maps were unfairly drawn to favor Republicans and that the maps had to be redrawn by the legislature, McAdams has been considered a contender for the newly redrawn 1st district, which will be centered around Salt Lake County.
 McAdams announced his run on November 13.

+In November 2025, Politico speculated that the relatively moderate McAdams could struggle in the deep-blue 1st district.
+However, McAdams was the first to gather the necessary signatures to appear on the primary ballot and led other Democratic candidates in fundraising through the end of 2025.
+He also led in polling among the Democratic field through March 2026.
+On June 23, 2026, McAdams won the Democratic nomination during the primary election.